DirkSonguer/uwp-technocoid-v10/README.md

 - 4 track, 8 step sequencer.
 - Assign and trigger videos at each step.
+- BPM control.
 - Set opacity for each track to mix video output.
-- BPM control.
+- Set playback speed for each track to match BPM.
 - Full MIDI control.